ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 ## Working with {{site.data.keyword.mon_full_notm}} using the APIs
 {: #metric-query-api}

 You can also work with the {{site.data.keyword.mon_full_notm}} instance by using the metric query API.
-You might want to do this if you need raw data points or want to consume your metrics from a command-line interface rather than using the {{site.data.keyword.mon_full_notm}} dashboard.
+You might want to do this approach if you need raw data points or want to consume your metrics from a command-line interface rather than using the {{site.data.keyword.mon_full_notm}} dashboard.

 After you create your I{{site.data.keyword.mon_full_notm}} instance, you must collect the following two pieces of information.